TEXT BY MARKO SYRJALA AND LASSI LIUKKONEN. PICTURES BY MARKO SYRJALA

 Friday, January 19th – Vinnie Vincent Meet & Greet

-Lassi: Then the backstage door opened and…. there he is!
+Lassi: Then the backstage door opened and… there he is!
 Vinnie is there! … or is it he or she… Yes, it’s him… But, is she a lady nowadays?
 What the hell… Whatever?
 We are here in Atlanta, and so is Vinnie “the Wiz” Vincent.
 This was the moment I had waited so long.

 Saturday, January 20th – Atlanta Kiss Expo

 Marko: However, the most exciting moment of Saturday was Vinnie’s second Q&A session.
 He was now speaking even more openly than the day before.
 This time the questions went more into Vinnie’s deep and personal things.
-For example, he told his side of the story about his fighting with ex-wife and the story behind the famous “mugshot” and dead dogs found at his home.
-It was another exciting session to listen and learn more about the things that had happened during Vinnie’s absence from the public.
+For example, he told his side of the story about his fighting with his ex-wife and the story behind the famous “mugshot” and dead dogs found at his home.
+It was another exciting session to listen and learn more about what had happened during Vinnie’s absence from the public.

 Sunday, January 20

-CHECK OUT INFO OF UPCOMING KISS EXPOS!!
+CHECK OUT THE INFO OF THE UPCOMING KISS EXPOS!!